Full-Length Play

 TREVOR

 Ach!
+Hold on!
 Ich komme!
 I’m coming!

-Trevor opens the door.
+TREVOR opens the door.

 (acknowledging his visitor)

 Wilkommen in meinem Haus!
-[Welcome to my house!]

 (unsure)

-Or is it ZU meinem Haus?
+Or wait—is it zu meinem Haus?

 Oh, just come in, Jerry!

-Jerry Hobart enters hesitatingly.
+JERRY HOBART enters hesitatingly.

 JERRY HOBART